-The Haunted History of the Stanley Hotel – Part 1
+The Haunted History of The Stanley Hotel – Part 1

 Part 1- The History of the Stanley Hotel

-The haunted history of the Stanley Hotel goes far deeper than the ghost stories that emanate the building today.
+The haunted history of the Stanley Hotel goes far deeper than the ghost stories that emanate from the building today.
 It also goes beyond the inspiration for the book written by Stephen King, “The Shining.”

 The hotel was a vision fulfilled by a prominent man of the early 20th century, Freelan Oscar Stanley.
 And that is where the haunted history begins.